-Available Need Gap Most prevalent housing tenure type, 69% of the population owns 655 owner households in core housing need in 2016 24 .
-2,700+ affordable homes aimed at households with annual household their home.
-Homeowners who are individuals income of \$65,500 a year or less to Predicted to be 25,029 owner households by 2031, an addition of 2,927 owner households22. or lone-parent households require lower cost ownership options 25 . provide affordable units to the 655 owners in core housing need + 1,977 for future non-census families and lone parents.
-Town houses, apartments, and mobile dwellings are most affordable for ownership for lone- parent families and non-census families23.
-60% of the housing stock is single-detached houses.
-Expected addition of 355 lone- parent households and 1,622 non-census families (typically individuals) by 2031, meaning a need for at least 1,977 affordable owned or rented units by 203126. and force parents.
+Available Need Gap Most prevalent housing tenure type, 68% of the population owns their home.
+540 owner households in core housing need in 202130.
+2,464 new owner households by About 2,500 new ownership homes to serve projected needs by 2031, of which at least 1,000 should be affordable home options.
+An additional 540 affordable ownership options for owner households currently experiencing core housing need (households earning less than about \$65,000).
+Predicted to be 23,049 owner households by 2031, an addition of 2,464 owner households in 202128.
+2031.
+Homeowners who are individuals or lone-parent households require lower cost ownership • Town houses, apartments, and mobile dwellings are most affordable for ownership for lone-parent families and non-census families 29 .
+58% of the housing stock is single-detached houses. options 31 . • Expected addition of 338 lone-parent households and 1,681 non-census families (typically individuals) by 2031, about half of whom (52%) will be owners 32 .
+This means a minimum of 1,050 lower cost ownership options to serve these populations.

-15 Table 10

-16 See Homelessness section for more Information

-21 Calculation assumes that spaces to stabilize all those currently staying in emergency or crisis housing are offered, that they all need a transitional (short-term) housing-space, and that currently the existing short-term units are full and thus unavailable for use.

-22 See Community Growth section

-23 See Home Ownership Affordability Analysis section

-24 See Core Housing Need and Extreme Core Housing Need section

-25 See Home Ownership Affordability Analysis section
+- 21 Housing Units Subsidized by BC Housing, 2022 - 22 See Section 3.5 for more Information - 23 See Table 10 for more information - 24 See Table 10 for more information - 25 See Table 10 for more information - 26 See Table 10 for more information - 27 Calculation assumes that spaces to stabilize all those currently staying in emergency or crisis housing are offered, that they all need a transitional (short-term) housing space, and that currently the existing short-term units are full and thus unavailable for use. - 28 See Community Growth section - 29 See Home Ownership Affordability Analysis section - 30 See Core Housing Need and Extreme Core Housing Need section - 31 See Home Ownership Affordability Analysis section - 32 About 52% of non-census families and lone-parent households were owners in 2016.
+No data is available for 2021.
+See Chapter 5 for further discussion of household growth.